Liu Zhao -- Young Break Point Emperor of Han Dynasty in History of China

 Liu Zhao asked some eunuchs and his royal guards ambushed in a palace carefully, then he tricked Dou Xian and his main followers to come here, under the name of celebrating their military success.

-Afterwards, Liu Zhao captured all of Xian’s followers and removed Xian’s military power; then he grounded the Empress Dowager Dou, and commanded Xian and other powerful people of her clan to commit suicide.
+Afterward, Liu Zhao captured all of Xian’s followers and removed Xian’s military power; then he grounded the Empress Dowager Dou and commanded Xian and other powerful people of her clan to commit suicide.

 An Excellent Teenager Emperor Liu Zhao